 The Professor, however, advised that eating suya with foods rich in antioxidants such as vegetables, onions, ginger, red and black pepper will reduce the oxidative process likely to cause cancer.

-In addition, based on this finding, there are limiting measures which can be taken to limit the HCAs and PAHs formation during preparation.
-They are:
+In addition, based on this finding, there are limiting measures you can take to limit the HCAs and PAHs formation during preparation.

 2. Use the microwave to cook the meat before exposing it to high temperature; this can further reduce the HCAs formation because it will need time to get the meat done.